x19290/py.os-redirect/0more-docs/concern.md

 The conditions are:
 - on my 4-core Mac
-- if you want to "debug all tests"
+- when "Debug All Tests"

 I suspect this phenomenon is due to vscode, not my program.